changeworld/azure-docs.pl-pl/articles/machine-learning/algorithm-module-reference/neural-network-regression.md

 ---
-title: 'Regresja sieci neuronowych: odwołanie do modułu'
+title: 'Regresja sieci neuronowej: odwołanie do modułu'
 titleSuffix: Azure Machine Learning
-description: Dowiedz się, jak użyć modułu regresja sieci neuronowych w Azure Machine Learning, aby utworzyć model regresji przy użyciu dostosowywalnego algorytmu sieciowego neuronowych.
+description: Dowiedz się, jak użyć modułu regresji sieci neuronowej w usłudze Azure Machine Learning do utworzenia modelu regresji przy użyciu dostosowywanego algorytmu sieci neuronowej.Learn how to use the Neural Network Regression module in Azure Machine Learning to create a regression model using a customizable neural network algorithm.Learn how to use the Neural Network Regression module in Azure Machine Learning to create a regression model using a customizable neural network algorithm
 services: machine-learning
 ms.service: machine-learning
 ms.subservice: core